-You do not have an apparent sedative addiction.
+You do not have an apparent antidepressants addiction.

-Even if our assessment does not indicate that you need professional addiction treatment, you may still need to talk to someone about your overall mental health, lack of coping skills, or underlying fears about a loved one’s sedative addiction.
-Your doctor or counselor may be able to provide recommendations for professional counseling that can address issues related to problematic sedative use.
+Even if our assessment does not indicate that you need professional addiction treatment, you may still need to talk to someone about your overall mental health, lack of coping skills, or underlying fears about a loved one’s antidepressants addiction.
+Your doctor or counselor may be able to provide recommendations for professional counseling that can address issues related to problematic antidepressants use.

 How to Help an Addicted Loved One

 If you are concerned about a loved ones’ prescription drug use and believe that he or she may be addicted, only that person can decide to get help for themselves.
 However, they may be receptive to a one-on-one conversation about their drug use if you express your concern without judgment and offer to help them find treatment options.
 Otherwise, working with a professional interventionist to plan and host an intervention may be an effective way to communicate your concern and help your loved one enter treatment.

 If your loved one decides to enter a rehab program, family members are often encouraged to participate.
 Since addiction in the family can have devastating effects on everyone involved, family members may be asked to attend family therapy sessions, workshops, and community support group meetings such as Nar-Anon.
 You may also be at risk for developing mental health issues or substance abuse problems of your own, so if your spouse or significant other is addicted to antidepressants, it is important to prioritize your health and well-being first.